pyrodex/homelab-inventory/README.md

 - **Clone**: Click the clone icon to duplicate a device (useful for similar devices)
 - **Toggle Monitoring**: Click the check/X icon to enable/disable monitoring
 - **Delete**: Click the trash icon to remove a device (with confirmation)
+- **View History**: In the device modal, the History tab shows per-device change log with field-level diffs

 ## 🔌 API Documentation